FortiGate Firewall: Quick Start

 - Go to System → Settings.

-- In the Host name field, specify a new name for the firewall.
+- In the Host name field, specify a new firewall name.

 - Click Apply.

-You can follow the Safety Recommendations for working with a FortiGate:
+You can follow the Security Recommendations when working with FortiGate:

 - configure short login timeouts;